AzureAD/microsoft-authentication-library-for-android/docs/tokencache.md

 ### Family of Client Ids (Special Case)

 Applications published by Microsoft may be authorized to share refresh tokens with one another.
 All applications that are authorized to share tokens share a single MSALOAuth2TokenCache instance.
-They effectively share a client id, which in this case is the family id (generally 1 is used to represent the family)
+While each application authorized to shared tokens has it's own Microsoft Identity platform client id, by convention the family of client ids cache uses "1" as it's client id since client id is required by the cache.

 ### BrokerOAuth2TokenCache